coding-to-music/reddit-react-redux-mobile-viewer/README.md

 not sure how to deploy a react webpack app to vercel...

+Not sure the build directory - Vercel says "no directory named public"

 # 🚀 Minimalistic React + Redux Mobile Reddit Viewer 🚀

 https://github.com/coding-to-music/reddit-react-redux-mobile-viewer